carterhulsey/bandfundapp/readme.md

 ### Third Party

-1. Facebook: _create a facebook app, put those keys in the .env file_
+1. Facebook: _create a facebook app, put those keys in the .env file_ Test Accounts
+  * Development:
+    ksprlqq_qinberg_1412096949@tfbnw.net / password
+    ypbgcvs_liescu_1412095770@tfbnw.net / password
+  * Staging:
+    maria_phusobi_greeneman@tfbnw.net / password
+    dave_xmqmqdo_panditescu@tfbnw.net / password
+1. Stripe:

-1. Stripe: _create a Stripe app, put those keys in the .env file_
+  _create a Stripe app, put those keys in the .env file_

+  Fans can pay via Stripe with their Credit Card.
+They will enter their credit card information first, and subsequent times they will be able to just click the 'Pledge' button

+  Artists are required to connect their Stripe account to their BandFundApp account before they are able to create Rewards for htheir fans

 1. S3: _create a bucket, put those keys in the .env file_

 ## Deploying